typedb/typedb-docs/07-examples/06-queries.md

 #### The business value:

 > The person with phone number +86 921 547 9004 has been identified as a lead.
 We (company "Telecom") would like to know which of our customers have been in contact with this person since September 14th.
-This will help us in converting this lead into a customer.
+This helps us in converting this lead into a customer.

 #### As a statement: